Starting price: $599 / £599/ AU$999

 For all its strengths — and there are many as we'll soon find out in this Google Pixel 7 review — Google's new phone is unlikely to upend the Apple-Samsung duopoly that dominates the smartphone market.
 But the Pixel 7 could make the case that there are options beyond iPhones and Galaxy devices and offering people an extremely smart smartphone is an awfully good place to start.

 If you're after a bigger screen and telephoto zoom, check out our Pixel 7 Pro review.
-Also see our Pixel 7 vs iPhone 14 face-off and Pixel 7 vs Galaxy S22 comparison to see how Google's flagship stacks up to the competition.
+Also see our Pixel 7 vs iPhone 14 face-off to see how Google's flagship stacks up to the competition.
+We've also got a Galaxy S23 vs. Pixel 7 face-off now that Samsung's new flagship has arrived.

 Google Pixel 7 review: Price and availability

 The Google Pixel 7 is now on sale, with the 128GB version of the phone starting at $599 / £599/ AU$999.
-That's the same price the Pixel 6 debuted at a year ago, as Google looks to maintain a pricing advantage over rival smartphones.
-Both the iPhone 14 and Samsung Galaxy S22 start at $799 in the US, so you're able to pick up a comparable flagship for $200 less should you opt for Google.
+That's the same debut price as Pixel 6 in 2021, with Google looking to maintain a pricing advantage over rival smartphones.
+Both the iPhone 14 and Samsung Galaxy S23 start at $799 in the US, so you're able to pick up a comparable flagship for $200 less should you opt for Google.
+The older Galaxy S22, still available from Samsung, now costs $699, but that's still $100 more than Google's phone.

 The Pixel 7 features one additional configuration, a 256GB model for $699 / £699 / AU$1,129.
 Again, that's $100 less than either of the flagship phones from Apple or Samsung in the US, and you're getting double the storage.